SQL

 What is a SQL Create Table Statement?

 A relational database schema is made up from a related set of objects that include tables, views, and indexes.
 The database is usually made up of user-created objects and system objects that are used to catalog user objects and manage the database instance.
-Many databases, like the Avalanche Cloud Data Platform, have a single schema for all applications, while others, like DB2, have tablespaces or DB Spaces to hold user schemas.
-The CREATE TABLE statement is a form of DML (Database Manipulation Language) statement, which is a subset of the SQL language specification used to create database objects.
+Many databases, like the Actian Data Platform, have a single schema for all applications, while others, like DB2, have tablespaces or DB Spaces to hold user schemas.
+The CREATE statement is a form of DML (Database Manipulation Language) statement, a subset of the SQL language specification used to create database objects.

 SQL Create Table Example